TJ Friedl Preview, Player Props: Reds vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.69 team ERA that ranks first across all league pitching staffs.
+- The Mariners' 3.71 team ERA ranks first across all MLB pitching staffs.

-- Mariners pitchers combine to give up the sixth-fewest home runs in baseball (149 total, 1.1 per game).
+- Mariners pitchers combine to give up 150 home runs (1.1 per game), the sixth-fewest in baseball.

-- The right-hander last pitched on Tuesday against the Oakland Athletics, when he threw six scoreless innings while giving up three hits.
+- His last appearance was on Wednesday against the Oakland Athletics, when the right-hander tossed six innings, surrendering three earned runs while allowing seven hits.

-- The 23-year-old has amassed a 4.15 ERA and 9.4 strikeouts per nine innings across 13 games this season, while allowing a batting average of .233 to his opponents.
+- In 20 games this season, the 25-year-old has a 3.93 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .227 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.